davidcereal/dberger1989.github.io/_posts/06-21-2016-tuning-hadoop-raspberry-pi.markdown

 ## Hadoop’s Basic Configuration Principles

 The art of tuning Hadoop’s config parameters is vital to ensuring good performance.
 The difference between a poorly tuned and well tuned cluster can be enormous.
-Furthermore, because the Raspberry Pi's hardware specs is so limited, proper tuning was necessary to stop MapReduce jobs from crashing because of memory issues.
+Furthermore, because the Raspberry Pi's hardware specs are so limited, proper tuning was necessary to stop MapReduce jobs from crashing because of memory issues.

 Hadoop’s computing performance is generally constrained by 4 components, listed in no particular order: